“I am one of the world’s most self-conscious people. I really have to struggle.” — Marilyn Monroe

 I, myself, is an INFP.
-We are existentially conscious about how our personality associates with relationships, career, and our everyday lives.
+We are existentially conscious of how our personality associates with relationships, careers, and our everyday lives.
 However, these curiosities often lead to frustrations.

 INFP is a misunderstood bunch.
 While most personalities express emotions outward, INFPs contemplate emotions inward. …